Transition Year 6 to Year 7

 Working with primary schools

-At Buxton Community School we believe it is essential the Director of Year6 / Year 7 Transition, the DoP for Year 7 and the SENCo, work with current primary teachers to learn as much as possible about each individual child.
+At Buxton Community School we believe it is essential the Director of Year 6 / Year 7 Transition, the DoP for Transition and the SENCo, work with current primary teachers to learn as much as possible about each individual child.
 We also endeavour to develop close relationships with parents, students and professionals where transition to secondary school is thought likely to cause particular challenges.
 Consequently, we are able to organise students into appropriate form groups, balanced with respect to ability, gender and individual need.

 To ensure your child continues to make good academic progress at Buxton Community School we have also developed close curricular liaisons with our feeder schools.
 Our staff regularly meet and work with primary colleagues in a variety of ways from sharing teaching ideas to methods of assessment and feedback.